ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 When the workflow runs to completion, all tasks will be marked as SUCCEEDED.
 The log files from the tasks are located in ``$EXPTDIR/log``.
 If any tasks fail, the corresponding log file can be checked for error messages.
-Optional arguments for the ``rocotostat`` command can be found at https://github.com/christopherwharrop/rocoto/wiki/documentation.
+Optional arguments for the ``rocotostat`` command can be found in the `Rocoto documentation <https://github.com/christopherwharrop/rocoto/wiki/documentation>`__.

 .. _rocotocheck: